earthdaily/GeosysPy/README.md

 2. Create .env file

-You need a .env file with your credentials to run the example Jupyter notebook.
+You need a .env file with your credentials to run the [Examples](examples.ipynb) Jupyter notebook.

 ```
 API_CLIENT_ID=